 The two mattresses shown above were fine to sleep on but as I’m a side sleeper the thicker mattresses offers more comfort.

-I’ve researched a lot of candidates for the ultimate Suzuki Jimny mattress set and here’s my current recommendations if you’re up for spending on comfort.
+I’ve researched a lot of candidates for the ultimate Suzuki Jimny mattress set and here’s my preferred mattress if you want the best comfort.

 Best 1 person mattress